Abhaykumarrai/Executable-CSS-Notes/3-CSS Selectors/1-Concept.md

 3-Always Keep in mind about the Specificity of the selectors (inline>Id>Class>Elements) 4-If we define css property inside body and html element aother element of the html page inherit that property.
 5-But we can override the for diffrent element
-6-form element are not inherit the properties for parent element , to use property from parent we have to use inherit value.
+6-form element are not inherit the properties fro parent element , to use property from parent we have to use inherit value.
 7-Universal selector does not works on inheritance principal it all about selecting all the elements of webpage.

 ---------------------------------------------------------------------------------------------------------------------------------------